joaorafaelm/graphql-django-example/README.md

 $ cd graphql-django-example;
 ```
 ### 2. Virtualenv
 We're going to use a virtual environment to easily manage dependencies for this demo.
 If you're not yet familiar with virtual environments for Python, using [virtualenv](http://www.virtualenv.org/), take a moment to learn about them.
-If you're already familiar with the concep, create one for the project:
+If you're already familiar with the concept, create one for the project:
 ```bash
 $ virtualenv venv;
 $ source venv/bin/activate;